-I could have played deaf and dumb as most have but i chose to take the tough route because it was, to me, the right thing to do.
-All those who have questioned this path, and the manner in which i’ve walked it, have failed to achieved anything with their diplomacy and ‘friendships’ with our politicians and municipal managers.
+I could have played deaf and dumb as most have but I chose to take the tough route because it was, to me, the right thing to do.
+All those who have questioned this path, and the manner in which I’ve walked it, have failed to achieve anything with their diplomacy and ‘friendships’ with our politicians and municipal managers.

 Morning Georlene.
 I “hijacked” you outside FNB yesterday morning:)

 Although I’m politically aware and worldly educated, I don’t want politics to be a primary in my goal to get projects underway.
 If an idea is considered to be good, then it should be given consideration by whoever is in power and, if parties change, good projects should be kept.

 There is a great need to remove disparity in Knynsa, and so I’m hoping that if you do have good fortune today that the DA will be introducing a social plan that looks ahead for the communities with the goal to make an annual plan rather than the hodgepodge of workshops and councils that litter the landscape ineffectively.
 If so, I have ideas I would like to share.
 And that sharing is hopefully not only with powers that be but rather with anyone who wants to make Knysna a better place for all.
 I hold with Knysna being the most beautiful town in South Africa.
 But we need to make her beautiful inside too.